 There’s an underlying message here.

 You should make sure your customers can find you online.

 Google Ads is just one way of doing this.

 Determine, based on the customers you are trying to reach, what your short and long game should be.

-If you need help finding some cost effective solutions for developing or launching the ads, connect with freelancers on Upwork or Fiver.
-They are typically more cost effective then hiring an agency.
+If you need help finding some cost-effective solutions for developing or launching the ads, connect with freelancers on Upwork or Fiver.
+They are typically more cost-effective than hiring an agency.

 Then, sit back and watch the leads roll in!